Terminology commonly used in the metal building industry.

 See “Roof or Floor Live Load”.

 A washer with dimples which flatten when the high strength bolt is tightened.
-The bolt tension can then be determined by the use of feeler gages to determine the gap between the washer and the bolt head.
+The bolt tension can then be

 The direction parallel to the ridge or sidewall.